ffMathy/FluffySpoon.JavaScript.CSharpParser/README.md

-# FluffySpoon.TypeScript.CSharpParser
+# FluffySpoon.JavaScript.CSharpParser
-Parses C# code as well as possible into TypeScript objects.
+Parses C# code as well as possible into JavaScript objects.